Estelindis/aikido/README.md

 The steps to deploy via GitHub pages:

-1. Log into GitHub account.
+1. Log into your GitHub account.
 2. Navigate to the [Repository](https://github.com/Estelindis/aikido).
-3. Click the 'Settings' option at the top of the repository.
+3. Click the "Settings" option at the top of the repository.
-4. Click the 'Pages' option on the left-hand menu, located near the bottom.
+4. Click the "Pages" option on the left-hand menu, located near the bottom.
-5. Within the 'Source' tab Select the drop-down titled 'None'.
+5. Within the "Source" tab Select the drop-down titled "None".
-6. Select the branch named 'main' (it is sometimes named 'Master').
+6. Select the branch named "main" (it is sometimes named "Master").
-7. Click 'Save'.
+7. Click "Save".
 8. You will be prompted with a URL to your deployed site.
 9. The site is now deployed.